Raydius/mcp-cm360/memory-bank/activeContext.md

 - How should we handle versioning of the API as the project evolves?
 - What additional tooling could help enforce the architecture patterns?
 - Should we apply the same modular approach to the REST API implementation?
+- What is the best way to implement the auth, resources, and tools modules to maintain consistency with the established patterns?